ahmadawais/Gutenberg-Blocks/README.md

 **Work in progress 3rd party Custom Gutenberg WordPress Editor Blocks**

-# ⚡️ Getting Set Up
+## ⚡️ Getting Set Up

-- Clone the repo in your plugins directory
+- Clone the repo in your plugins directory.
-- Open the repo and run `npm install`
+- Open the repo and run `npm install`.
-- Build JSX with NPM Scripts `npm run build`
+- Build JSX with NPM Scripts `npm run build`.

+## ⚡️ To do!

+- [x] Basic Custom 3rd Party Block.
+- [ ] Dynamic input from user in the Custom Block.
+- [ ] Boilerplate `Webpack` configuration.